Alabama Barbecue Restaurants Featured in Documentary –

 “A Taste of Hog Heaven” doesn’t purport to be a complete guide to ‘cue in the state.
 In fact, there are no Birmingham restaurants featured, as there is a separate documentary (Holy Smoke over Birmingham) to explore smoked and grilled treats in the Magic City.
 However, the film includes behind-the-scenes looks at barbecue restaurants with loyal followings across the state.

-The Bar-B-Q Place in Ft.
-Payne is the best barbecue place in Ft.
-Payne.
+Folks say The Bar-B-Q Place in Ft.
+Payne is the best barbecue place in town.
 They could easily say that when this documentary was shot because it was the only barbecue place in Ft.
 Payne then.
 The family-owned business was started in 1984.
 Their fried potatoes, called JoJos, are a favorite compliment to their delicious barbecue.

 Bob Gibson was a big man who made great barbecue.
 He started selling barbecue in his back yard in 1925.
 Today, Big Bob Gibson’s grandson operates two restaurants in Decatur and caters events across the nation.
 Don McLemore and his son-in-law Chris Lilly make barbecue that has received top honors at the “Memphis in May” barbecue championship for many years running.

 The Boar’s Butt Restaurant in Winfield started as a barbecue stand operated by the local high school football coach.
 When Joe Hubbert retired from coaching, he expanded the operation to a full service restaurant offering steaks, chicken, fish, seafood, and a wide variety of vegetables as well as mouth-watering barbecued pork, chicken, and ribs.
-(The Boar’s Butt has burned down and been rebuilt under new management since this documentary was completed.
-We hear it’s still great!)
+(Unfortunately, the Boar’s Butt is no longer in operation.)

 Little has changed at Dreamland Bar-B-Que since John “Big Daddy” Bishop opened his Tuscaloosa restaurant in 1958, but the restaurant’s reputation for excellent ribs has spread nationwide and led to other locations in Birmingham, Huntsville, Mobile, and Atlanta.
 The Tuscaloosa restaurant is small and dark, but people come from near and far to eat pit-cooked ribs with Dreamland’s special sauce.